EZ4BYG/Signal_Tools/README.md

 - Image filtering by 2D convolution, **Median-filtering** and **Mean-filtering** for *Gaussian noise* and *salt noise* —— **noise_mean.m** and **noise_midval.m**
 - 2D Deconvolution(by myself), then tested with a simple 2D matrix processed by 2D convolution —— **fjuanji1_2d.m** and **kz1.m**
 - 2D Discrete Fourier transform and Inverse Fourier transform(by myself) —— **mydft2.m** and **myidft2.m**
+- Filtering in frequency domain for the image with noise —— **noise_lowpass_fft2.m** and **noise_compare.m**

+**Tips**:
+- Mang programs use the picture named **zxc.jpg**
+- You can see more detailed interpretation from my blog: https://www.jianshu.com/nb/35397386

+# Time：2019.04.20
+- 1D signal multistage decomposition, reconstruction and recover by wavelet —— **xb1d_basic.m** and **xb1d_recover.m**
+- Using Matlab own wavelet toolbox functions —— **oned_process1.m** and **oned_process2.m**
+- Example1: identify the discontinuities in the signal by multistage wavelet decomposition —— **Identify_breakpoint.m**
+- Example2: **time-frequency analysis** by wavelet and short-time Fourier transform, studying the variation of frequency with time in **time-varying signal** —— **tfrstft.m** and **time_freq_analy.m**
+- Example3: denoising by wavelet —— **wden_qz.m** and **wdencmp_qz.m**
+- Example4: time-frequency analysis of actual seismic data, and drawing contour map, mesh2D and mesh3D pictures —— **shiji.m**, Data: **shuju.xlsx**
+- You can see more detailed interpretation from my blog: https://www.jianshu.com/nb/35397386

+**Tips**:
+- When you want to use the time-frequency analysis function, you have to use the **tfrstft.m** function.
+So remember to include this file!

+# Time：2019.04.25
+- Geophysical-specific τp transform —— **τp.m**
+- You can see more detailed interpretation from my blog: https://www.jianshu.com/p/4439a1cb5c35

+# Time：2019.04.28
+- 1D Discrete Hilbert Transform(DHT) —— **Hilbert.m**
+- DHT is applied to the real signal to obtain its '3I' property: Instantaneous-frequency, Instantaneous-phase and Instantaneous-amplitude —— **HT3S.m**
+- You can see more detailed interpretation from my blog: https://www.jianshu.com/p/b591d95ae80b

+# Time：2019.05.16
+- Time-frequency analysis by Hilbert—Huang Transform(HHT) —— **HHT1** folder
+- Time-frequency analysis by HHT with advanced ceemdan decomposition —— **HHT2** folder —— **Recommand**!!
+- You can see more detailed interpretation from my blog: https://www.jianshu.com/p/3363abb64f32

+**Tips**:
+- HHT is currently the best method for time-frequency analysis.
+The new improvements simply change its empirical mode decomposition process, but the idea remains the same!
+So when you want to conduct time-frequency analysis, I recommend you use HHT instead of wavelet!

 ---